 stained glass painting, mirror resilvering, and all types of window restoration.
 The

 studio also sold supplies and taught classes.

 By the late 1990’s, the sales of supplies had grown beyond the original projections, which led the two owners to believe that the Upper Midwest was in need of an expanded source of supplies for glass artists and crafters, with a resource center offering professional instruction in all areas of glass craft and design.
 So they closed down the fabrication and custom glass work shop, and focused on developing a new educational and supply facility.
-The new location at 2408 Territorial Road was purchased and completely renovated to provide 14,000 square feet of warehouse, display and education areas.
+In 2017 they downsized and moved to a new location at 1902 Minnehaha Ave West in St. Paul where we continue to sell products and provide classes.

 Today the focus of J. Ring Glass Studio has evolved around kiln-worked glass.
 Both Joe and Susan view hot glass as a dynamic, versatile medium, and it is especially gratifying that now they are able to devote time developing their own styles of kiln-worked glass.
 You can see examples of their work from time to time in the Gallery Section of this web site.
 Or you can stop by the studio and see for yourself.